arkabagchi1993/GROMACS_Files/README.md

 #########################################################################

 -------------- With Matplot (Jupyter notebook)-----------------
-1. Install jupyter notebook in a conda environment by typing, `conda install jupyter notebook`.
+1. Install jupyter notebook in a conda environment by typing, `conda install jupyter notebook` or `pip install jupyter notebook`.
 2. Open jupyter notebook and open Python3 kernel (from 'New').
 3. Paste the lines from the [mdanalysis_hbond.py](mdanalysis_hbond.py).
-4. Give the proper input files in the `/path/to/input/files` section and change the `start=` frame according to your query.
+4. Give the proper input files in the `/path/to/input/files` section (the final trajectory file named `md_center.xtc` and the final tpr file named `md.tpr`) and change the `start=` frame according to your query.
 5. Click `run`.